Heather Emanuel, Feldenkrais and CranioSacral Therapy

 Picture

-Heather Danso, now Heather Emanuel, is a Guild Certified Feldenkrais Method® Practitioner, Restorative Yoga teacher, LMT, and Awareness Through Movement® facilitator.
+Heather Emanuel, is a Guild Certified Feldenkrais Method® Practitioner, Assistant Trainer, LMT, and Awareness Through Movement® facilitator.
+She also teaches Restorative Yoga.
+Free and subscription classes also are on PATREON.

 Archives